 - Yes, Air India is benefiting greatly from Russian airspace being closed to many airlines, as the airline is able to more competitively operate flights to the United States, since it can operate routes that US airlines can’t

 - Air India did announce plans to acquire 30 planes, including some former Delta Boeing 777s, which is good news

 - However, we haven’t seen a major order for factory fresh wide body jets, and for that matter we haven’t seen any plans to refresh Air India’s awful long haul product, which is woefully uncompetitive

-And that brings us to this development — closer cooperation, or even a full-on merger between Air India and Vistara, makes perfect sense.
+And that brings us to this development — a full-on merger between Air India and Vistara makes perfect sense.
 Currently the two airlines are competing directly with one another in many markets, even though they have the same owner.
 Vistara has a much better inflight product than Air India.

 You’d think a logical move would be to have Air India adopt Vistara’s product going forward, to create a better and more consistent customer experience.
 It’s anyone’s guess if that actually happens, but I’m rooting for it.
 I fear the reality may end up being that Air India drags Vistara down, rather than the other way around.

-What do you make of the possibility of an Air India and Vistara merger?
+What do you make of Air India and Vistara merging?